yangyi02/video_motion_mnist/exp007/README.md

 But if suffers at the occlusion boundary, where if we only use feedforward through time, we cannot reconstruct the occluded pixels in the background.
 Hence we observed very thin object segments instead of full object segments.
 This motivates us to use both previous frames to do feedforward through time and later frames to do feedback through time to reconstruct the middle frame.

+Batch size 64 is better than batch size 32, probably due to batch normalization, but we will use batch size 32 for quick experiments